KDE/digikam-doc/setup_application/collections_settings.rst

 The Network Shares Specificity
 ------------------------------

-For the **Collections on Network Shares**, the **Plus button** allows to append a path to a registered collection entry.
+For the **Collections on Network Shares**, the **Plus button** on the right side of the path allows to append a new mount path to a registered collection entry.
 This feature resolve the problematic collections and database data shared over a local network (here using a `Network Attached Storage - NAS <https://en.wikipedia.org/wiki/Network-attached_storage>`_), and accedes by different digiKam clients (here a Windows, Linux, and macOS).
 As each client will mount the shared collection to different paths on local computers, this allows to host all paths in the database referring to the same main shared collection path.
 As all client computers will share the same database, all information hosted in database and managed with each digiKam clients will not be duplicated on the NAS.

 The configuration can be set following steps listed below: